deanturpin/subversion-to-git-migration/readme.md

 git clone <repo>
 ```

-### Offline working
+## Offline working
-Doesn't exist in Subversion.
+This doesn't exist in Subversion.
 Unless you're running your server locally.

 git still allows you full config control (bar pushing to github) without a
 connection.
 Which is essential on the train where I do my best work.

+I think many colleagues would argue that they always dev at their desk so this
+is irrelevant.
+However, labs are often isolated and builds are carried over the
+sneakernet.
+Changes propagate back the same way but it's a bit haphazard.

-### Diff with the server
+## Diff with the server
 GIT doesn't let you do this quite like Subversion, which is its normal MO.
 How
 do you know if the server copy has changed?